Role: Lead Research & Designer

 Discovery Workshop with Young Adults:

 After the interviews we had the opportunity to conduct a workshop with a group of young adults interested in learning about design.
-I constructed a workshop agenda that in which I asked the young adults to be researchers and designers with our team for a day, and to explore the issues surrounding transitional environments.
+I constructed a workshop agenda in which I asked the young adults to be researchers and designers with our team for a day, and to explore the issues surrounding transitional environments.
 The group was broken up into 6 teams and asked to complete a series of design thinking, prototyping, presenting and reflection exercises.
 Ultimately, the teams created a final design and pitched the work to the entire group.
 Our internal research team was able to gather a plethora of feedback and ideas on what these young adults thought should exist in a transitional environment experience.

 Synthesis, Future Concepts and Service Blueprint: